Tracy Wiese to be sworn in as sixth Gering school board member at November meeting

 The Gering Board of Education selected Tracy Wiese to fill the vacant position left by Brent Holliday on Sept.
-13 after interviewing nine applicants over the course of nearly two hours Tuesday night.
+13 after interviewing nine applicants over the course of nearly two hours Tuesday, Oct.
+26.

 The nine applicants were Wiese, Evie Russel, Neal Johnson, Bradley McCaslin, Judith Loyd, Jerry Becking, Gary Rimington, Gloria Rita Morales and Brooke Feil.
 The board repeatedly expressed their surprise and gratitude for nine individuals to take the time to apply for the open spot and interview with the board.